-The Medi-Cal Operations Guide is a summary of the Medi-Cal county-specific provider manuals that are available in the Provider Library on the provider website.
-Providers are encouraged to use the electronic version of the applicable county- specific manual when possible for the most current information.
+The Health Net Medi-Cal Operations Guide is a summary of Health Net's Medi-Cal county-specific provider manuals that are available in Health Net's Medi-Cal Provider Library on the Health Net provider website.
+Providers are encouraged to use the electronic version of the applicable county-specific manual when possible for the most current information.
 Updated information in the electronic version of the manual supersedes information contained in this print guide.